rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 \end{equation}
 $$

-which matches the PF-ODE \eqref{eq:pf-ode} with a rescaled score function <d-footnote> Interestingly <d-cite key="karras2024guiding"></d-cite> explore scaling up the score function in the pursuit of targeting high-density regions and find resulting images lacking detail.
+which is the PF-ODE \eqref{eq:pf-ode} with a rescaled score function <d-footnote> Interestingly <d-cite key="karras2024guiding"></d-cite> explore scaling up the score function in the pursuit of targeting high-density regions and find resulting images lacking detail.
 We show that scaling the score function as in \eqref{eq:quantile-score-scaling} enables both controlling the amount of detail in both directions, but the scaling needs to be adaptive both in \(t\) and \( \mathbf{x} \) </d-footnote>  by

 $$
 \begin{equation}\label{eq:quantile-score-scaling}